Buyers Guide > Property Taxes

 Colorado's property taxes are some of the lowest in the country.
 One reason is vacation home owners who chip in and don't have full-time needs like schooling.
 Another is a currently vibrant state economy, and a third is the tax law.

-On average, Colorado residential property tax is about 0.6 percent, and the state is usually one of the 10 lowest paying of the 50 states.
+On average, Colorado residential property tax is about 0.6 percent, and Colorado property owners usually pay one of the lowest rates of all 50 states.

 Colorado Property Tax Use and History

 In Colorado, property taxes pay primarily for schools and local public services like fire department - or what are called special districts.
 The biggest portion is school funding and Colorado has a unique way to fund schools so that every student across the state gets about the same relative dollars of funding per year.
 School finance equalization was championed in the legislature by Summit County's own lawmaker Sam Williams and has been a model for other states.